coderello/laravel-relevance-ensurer/README.md

 So if the notification is relevant, it'll be sent and vice versa.

-Almost the same contract exists for a jobs.
+Almost the same contract exists for jobs.
 The only difference is that ShouldBeRelevantJob's isRelevant() method doesn't accept any arguments.

 ## Contributing